Meet Our Fellows

 Swati received her undergraduate degree in the Sanskrit language from The University of Texas at Austin.
 Prior to medical school, she spent one year studying Ayurveda, Indian holistic medicine.
 She attended medical school at the University of Texas Southwestern Medical Center in Dallas and then moved to Boston where she completed residency in Internal Medicine at Boston Medical Center.
-She then worked as a hospitalist at Boston Medical Center for one year prior to starting her Infectious Disease Fellowship at the same instituation.
+She then worked as a hospitalist at Boston Medical Center for one year prior to starting her Infectious Disease Fellowship at the same institution.
 She is interested in Antimicrobial Stewardship.
-Outside of medicine, she enjoys reading fantasy books with her book club, spending time with friends and family, and travelling.
+Outside of medicine, she enjoys reading fantasy books with her book club, spending time with friends and family, and traveling.

 F & A Video:

 Angela McLaughlin, MD, MPH and Pranay Sinha, MD